Beheading of Bhausaheb Maruti Talekar: The inquiry against the commanding officer

 The commanding officer of the unit was Colonel Sandes.
 He had communicated to the superiors seeking permission to shift the Ashok listening post because of the possibility of a sneaking attack such as the one which happened on 27 February 2000, but he was denied permission.
-He faced a court of inquiry after the incident which exonerated him, but his superiors had reported that colonel Sandes was unfit for commanding a unit.
+He faced a court of inquiry after the incident which exonerated him, but his superiors had reported that Colonel Sandes was unfit for commanding a unit.
 The colonel had to fight a legal battle to be eligible for promotion.
 Sandes was promoted to the rank of Brigadier in 2010.

 Talekar's memory

 The army took up the responsibility of the education of his sister after the incident.
 His family continues to receive a pension of ₹10,000 per month.
-A sum of 12 lakh rupees was given to Talekar's family as compensation.
+A sum of ₹12 lakh was given to Talekar's family as compensation.

 In his memory, a community hall was built in his village.
 His sister is pursuing the hope to start a school for special children in his memory.

 Similar incidents

 During the Kargil War, Captain Saurabh Kalia of the Indian Army was captured by the Pakistani soldiers and later his dead body was handed back.
 Indian security officials allege that Saurabh Kalia's dead body was badly mutilated when they received it.
 In one decade before 2013, when Lance Naik Hemraj was beheaded, there have been at least three other such instances of decapitation of Indian soldiers by the Pakistani troops.

 According to Indian newspaper, The Hindu, cross-border raids had almost ceased after 2003.
 However, they resumed again in 2007 and 2008.
 In 2017, India alleged that two of its soldiers were beheaded by Pakistani Border Action Team (BAT).
 According to Indian officials, the Border Action Team had crossed 250 m deep into Indian territory to ambush Indian Army patrol party.
-After killing and beheading the two soldiers, Border Action Team retreated back to Pakistan without suffering any losses.